xcart/xcart-docs/_pages/kb_en/general_setup/upgrading_x-cart_5/upgrade_procedure.md

         ...and checked for integrity:
         ![7_checking_integrity.png]({{site.baseurl}}/attachments/ref_9raTXZPN/7_checking_integrity.png)

+        {% note warning %}
-        NOTE: If this step times out because of bad connection, you can try to adjust the REQUEST_LONG_TTL constant in the `<X-Cart 5>/var/run/classes/XLite/Core/Marketplace.php` script so that X-Cart would be able to download all the files in time.
+        If this step times out because of bad connection, you can try to adjust the REQUEST_LONG_TTL constant in the `<X-Cart 5>/var/run/classes/XLite/Core/Marketplace.php` script so that X-Cart would be able to download all the files in time.
+        {% endnote %}

    7. Once all the upgrade packs have been downloaded, you will be provided with a list of all the downloaded updates and prompted to confirm that you have created a backup.